Skip to content

 Test

-Then, run the following commands in the top directory of platanus.
+If you want to test, for example, run the following commands in the top directory of platanus.

-cmake -S . -B build/debug -DBUILD_TESTS=ON -DCMAKE_BUILD_TYPE=Debug
+cmake -S . -B build/debug --preset test

 cd build/debug/test